CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

    - If you're able to run the project, create a thumbnail image for each showcase attached to the challenge.
    - Some projects will have been written in languages like Python or C++ which don't, by default, lend themselves very nicely to the web.
 Sometimes these projects are hosted on sites where previews of the running project are available.
 If so, grab a screenshot of the running project to use as the thumbnail for that project.
 If not, the placeholder image will be used.
    - To add a thumbnail image, copy the image file into the "showcase" directory within the challenge's directory and re-name the image so that it matches the filename of the contribution's JSON file.
 For example, if you have a "contribution1.json" file, you should also have a "contribution1.jpg" file.
-The showcase images are displayed in a 16:9 aspect ratio.
-They should be a maximum width of 800px and the file size should not exceed 500 MB.
+While any aspect ratio is fine (the site will resize and crop as necessary), the images will be displayed at 16:9 aspect ratio.
+If you able to get a "landscape" screenshot, it will look better.
+The file format should be JPG or PNG, with a maximum width of 800px and file size of 500 kb.

 7. Add additional metadata descriptions for related links and videos.
    - For accessibilty and for general clarity, ensure that all "description" properties in the index.json file as well as the contribution JSON files are filled in with at least 1 sentence.